not-a-cowfr/zed-extension-template/README.md

 <h1><a href="https://zed.dev/">Zed</a> extension template</h1>

+> [!IMPORTANT]
+> The docs are your best friend!
+Please read them at https://zed.dev/docs/extensions/developing-extensions
+> Additionally, for each individual extension type, I've linked more resources in their respective README.md

 - To make a theme extension:
   - Create json schema in [themes](./themes) directory
   - Edit schema version variable in [extension.toml](./extension.toml)